 The cost is £1,750 for a single adult, rising to £2,285 on 12 August.

-“Many of the people who get in touch with us are not travelling to or from Red List countries for holidays or for leisure.
+Tom Goodhead, added: “Many of the people who get in touch with us are not travelling to or from Red List countries for holidays or for leisure.
 They are often travelling for emergency or urgent reasons and would not be travelling unless they felt it was absolutely necessary.
 They should not be detained in this way if they are fully vaccinated and have tested negative.”

-PGMBM has issued a letter before claim to the Government.
+We have issued a letter before claim to the Government.
 The letter before the claim specifically highlights:

 Mandatory Hotel Quarantine is not proportionate